j-d0g/mistral-7b-nli/project_blog.md

 *   **Interpretability:** NLI often involves subjective judgments and subtle reasoning.
 CoT provides a window into *how* the model reaches its classification (entailment/no-entailment), addressing potential label subjectivity and ambiguity inherent in the dataset.
 This moves beyond a simple classification score.
 *   **SOTA & Novelty:** Using CoT generation and fine-tuning a large autoregressive model for a classification task is a more complex and arguably more state-of-the-art approach compared to standard encoder-based classification, fulfilling the coursework's aim for creativity and exploring recent techniques.
 *   **Challenge:** It's a significantly harder path involving generation, structured output parsing, and careful prompt engineering, demonstrating a deeper engagement with LLM capabilities.
+*   **Synergy with QLoRA Fine-Tuning:** A crucial motivation, tied to the choice of QLoRA for fine-tuning, was to maximize the synergy between the trained adapter and the frozen base model.
+Since QLoRA doesn't alter the base weights (which already possess strong NLI capabilities), the fine-tuning data should ideally complement, not contradict, the base model's inherent reasoning patterns.
+Prompting authentically *without* providing the true label initially allowed capturing Mistral-7B's natural approach.
+Training the adapter on this minimized the friction between the adapter and the base model, aiming for more coherent collaboration during inference.
+Even the later reflection step provided context (the original flawed reasoning) to guide corrections gently, rather than forcing sharp U-turns that might clash with the base model's underlying knowledge representation.

 ### Model Selection for CoT Generation & Reflection